Skip to main content

 Depends on the specific state statute.
 Often maps to a serious criminality equivalent.
 Requires equivalency analysis.

 Your specific classification requires an equivalency analysis.
-Use the free Admissibility Screener for an initial check, or get your Admissibility Report ($49.99) for the complete analysis including your fee tier, rehabilitation timeline, and recommended pathway.
+Use the free Admissibility Explorer for an initial check, or get your Admissibility Breakdown ($49.99) for the complete analysis including your fee tier, rehabilitation timeline, and potential pathway.

 When Deemed Rehabilitation May Apply